ctznfive/sabbracadabra-theme/README.md

 Download from [on Github](https://github.com/ctznfive/sabbracadabra-theme).

-Place `sabbracadabra-theme.el` in a folder in your Emacs' `custom-theme` load path:
+Place `sabbracadabra1-theme.el` and/or `sabbracadabra2-theme.el` in a folder in your Emacs' `custom-theme` load path:

     (add-to-list 'custom-theme-load-path "~/.emacs.d/themes/")

-It can be applied with
+It can be applied by default in your `.emacs` file with

-    M-x load-theme RET sabbracadabra
+    (load-theme 'sabbracadabra1 t)

-or by default in your `.emacs` file with
+or

-    (load-theme 'sabbracadabra t)
+    (load-theme 'sabbracadabra2 t)